 According to a recent BBC investigation, many UK residents were persuaded to lend their life savings to this unregulated German Property scheme for up to five years by salesmen who, at the time, were working for separate companies.
 Some even earned up to 20% commission for their negligent advice.

 In short, because the Dolphin Trust scheme was not regulated by the Financial Conduct Authority here in the UK, and is a high-risk investment, many people’s life savings have been put at risk.

 Fill in your details below to have a no obligation chat about your situation

 Here at Get Claims Advice, we’re specialists in mis-sold pensions, and have claimed hundreds of thousands of pounds for our clients on a *No Win – No Fee basis against the advice of negligent financial advisors.

 Quite possibly, yes.
-In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCA) have already paid out compensation to those who were mis-sold by Dolphin Trust.
+In fact, several financial advisors as well as the Financial Services Compensation Scheme (FSCS) have already paid out compensation to those who were mis-sold.

 You could be owed compensation if you:

 If any of these reflect your circumstances, then you may have been mis-sold.Get Started Now